 What's the difference between the styles of placements available?

-If you want to be part of a family of schools, and to be part of the school community from day one, School Direct and SCITT courses can offer this.
+If you want to be part of a family of schools, and to be part of the school community from day one, Lead Partners and SCITT courses can offer this.
 If you would prefer to have a more diverse range of placements in a variety of schools, our University-led course may be more suitable, because we're able to draw from a huge range of partnership schools.

 Will I be employed in the same family of schools in which I trained?